azat-co/fullstack-javascript/chapter1/chapter1.md

 In addition to classes such as `String`, `Array`, `Number`, and `Math`, which have a lot of useful methods, you can call the following methods known as globals, meaning you can invoke them from anywhere in your code:

--   encodeURI (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI): Encodes a Uniform Resource Identifier (URI) to give you a URL, e.g., encodeURI ('http://www.webapplog.com/js is awesome')
+-   `encodeURI`: Encodes a Uniform Resource Identifier (URI) to give you a URL, e.g., `encodeURI('http://www.webapplog.com/js is awesome')`

--   decodeURI (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURI): Decodes a URI
+-   `decodeURI`: Decodes a URI

--   encodeURIComponent (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent): Encode URI for URL parameters (don’t use it for the entire URL string)
+-   `encodeURIComponent`: Encodes URI for URL parameters (don’t use it for the entire URL string)

--   decodeURIComponent (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/decodeURIComponent): Decodes the fragment
+-   `decodeURIComponent`: Decodes the fragment

--   isNaN (<https://developer.mozilla.org/en/docs/Web/>JavaScript/Reference/Global_Objects/isNaN): Determines whether a value is a number or not
+-   `isNaN`: Determines whether a value is a number or not

--   [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON): Parsing (parse()) and serializing (stringify()) of JSON data
+-   `JSON`: Parsing (`parse()`) and serializing (`stringify()`) of JSON data

--   [parseFloat](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/parseFloat) (https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/parseFloat): Converts a string to a floating number
+-   `parseFloat`: Converts a string to a floating number

--   [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt): Converts a string to a number
+-   `parseInt`: Converts a string to a number

--   [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl): Language-specific string comparison methods
+-   `Intl`: Language-specific string comparison methods

--   Error (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error): An error object that you can use to instantiate your own error objects; for example, throw new Error('This book rocks!')
+-   `Error`: An error object that you can use to instantiate your own error objects; for example, `throw new Error('This book rocks!')`

--   [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date): Various methods to work with dates
+-   `Date`: Various methods to work with dates

-### Conventions
+### JavaScript and Node.js Conventions

 JavaScript uses a number of style conventions.
-One of them is camelCase, in which you type multiple words as one word, capitalizing the first characters of the each word starting from the second one.
+One of them is camelCase, in which you type multiple words as one word, capitalizing the first character of the each except the first word.

 Semicolons are optional.
-Names starting with an underscore are private methods or attributes, but not because they are protected by the language.
-We use `_` to simply to alert the developers not to use them because they might change in the future.
+Names starting with an underscore (`_`) are private methods or attributes, but not because they are protected by the language.
+We use the underscore simply to alert the developers not to use the methods and attributes, because they may change in the future.

 JavaScript supports numbers only up to 53 bits in size.
 Check out large numbers' libraries if you need to deal with numbers larger than that.

-The full references for JavaScript and DOM objects are available at [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/JavaScript/Reference) (https://developer.mozilla.org/en-US/docs/JavaScript/Reference) and w3school (http://www.w3schools.com/jsref/default.asp).

-For JS resources such as ECMA specs, check out the list at JavaScript Language Resources (<https://developer.mozilla.org/en-US/docs/JavaScript/Language_Resources>).
-As of this writing, the latest JavaScript specification is ECMA-262 Edition 5.1 (<http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf>) and HTML (<http://www.ecma-international.org/ecma-262/5.1>).

 Another important distinction of JS is that it's a functional and prototypal language.
 Typical syntax for function declaration looks like this: